About Marie Holt L.C.S.P. (Phys.), RMT - 34 Years Practice in Massage Therapy

 I got into massage at about the age of 16 when I still lived at home with my parents on the farm.
 I grew up on a dairy farm and we were never short of things to do or work to do.
 I learned some very good values and a strong work ethic.
 We worked together as a family and we each had our share of chores and responsibilities.
 Mom worked long hard hours and would come inside after chores at night with upper body pain and often the start of a headache.
 She would ask me to rub her neck and shoulders and I had a knack for it.
 I could relieve the tension and stiffness and stop the headache so she could relax and sleep well when she needed it.

 I began dating my late husband when I was 17 yrs. old and he and his family were close friends with a lady who worked near Westlock by the name of Joyce Raiiwet.
 She was a Massage Therapist who had been practicing for about 45 yrs.
-She owned a massage therapy practice and also owned a school, was an LCSP Instructor for the London and Counties Society of Physiologists in London, England, and had opened up a massage therapy college under the name of The Northern Institute of Massage.
+She owned a massage therapy practice and also owned a school, was an LCSP Instructor for the London and Counties Society of Physiologists in London, England, and had opened up a massage therapy college under the name of The Northern Institute of Massage, and was given the LCSP curriculum as a satellite school of the LCSP in London, England.
 She had been treating my husband and his family members for many years, and when he would go to her for therapy, I would go with him and watch her work.
 I was already working on my husband and his family just for a hobby and would watch her intently and try to mimic her techniques.
 She was an amazing therapist and well ahead of her time in terms of therapeutic massage and corrective therapy.
-Joyce’s school program, as well as the LCSP school program in London, focused learning on therapy for injuries, pain, and treatment.
-It was a focused program to learn therapy, as opposed to spa-type relaxation massage or general complete body massage.
+Joyce’s school program, as well as the LCSP school program in London, focused learning on therapy for injuries, pain management and therapeutic treatment.
+It was a focused program to learn medical based massage therapy, as opposed to spa-type relaxation massage or general complete body massage.
 My husband’s father told me that he thought I had a natural ability and good strong hands and offered to pay my enrollment and registration fees if I would consider doing the two-year program.
 I was already working full-time at another job, but it was a distance learning course, with weekend classes and practical training, and I was young and pretty ambitious, so I took the program and continued to work full-time.
 I learned anatomy, physiology, pathology, disease processes, and all about the broad range of tissue injuries and specific treatments for them.

 I graduated with honors and received a written commendation from the LCSP in London England for my lessons and finals.
 I worked for about 13 years on my own practicing massage and then had an opportunity to go to work with my former instructor Joyce, at her clinic and as an instructor at her school.
 It was the busiest clinic I have ever worked at, and all we did was therapy!
 I saw and treated things in the three-year period I worked for her that would have taken me about 30 years to be exposed to.
 It was a tremendous learning experience, both in terms of clinical work and in terms of teaching at her school.
 I worked at her office during the week and taught on weekends at the school.
 I also ran clinical training workshops for the second-year graduates so they could gain experience working on a broad range of problems that typically present to therapy-based practitioners, and had a large clientele base of those kinds of varieties of problems to draw from for the clinics.
 Joyce also gave me extra help and instruction when I ran up against tough cases in the clinic, when I would struggle with complex problems and her many years of experience that she passed on to me is a tremendous asset to my practice now.